 Situated at an altitude of 7200 feet, Lava is famous for its proximity to the Neora Valley National Park and its beautiful view of the Jelep La and Reche La passes.

 Lava is about 32 km east of Kalimpong.
 Oak and fir trees welcome the visitor at Lava.
 It is also known for its leeches which are found in abundance here especially during the rainy season.

 Most people who visit Lava combine their tour with Lolegaon and Rishop (Rishyap) or Kolakham which are nearby offbeat destinations.
 You may also combine Sikkim, Darjeeling or Dooars tour in the same itinerary.

 The area is a bird watchers paradise, you can see a variety of birds including Satyr Tragopan, Broad-billed Warbler, Blue-fronted Robin, Rusty-bellied Shortwing, Yellow-throated Fulvetta, Scarlet Finch and many other varieties around here.
-During the winter months migratory birds can also be seen here.
-The neighbouring Neora Valley national park is home to a large variety of birds and the area is ideal for Bird enthusiasts and Bird photographers.
+During the winter months, migratory birds can also be seen here.
+The neighboring Neora Valley national park is home to a large variety of birds and the area is ideal for Bird enthusiasts and Bird photographers.

 Other tourist attractions